Akoko Edo: Geography

 The ancient Akoko-Edo area is situated in the northern part of Edo State in the south of the Niger-Benue confluence.
 Its dominant geographical and environmental features are chains of ancient ridges of rugged rocky hills and a cave, stretching across the length and breadth of what is now known as the Akoko-Edo LGA of the present northern Edo State, located between latitudes 6° 45 and 7° 35 north, and longitudes 5° 55 and 6° 45 east.
-Akoko-Edo, with a population of about 124,000 by the 1991 census, and 261,567 by the 2006 national population census, occupies a land area of about 1,371 square kilometers or 6.5% of Edo State by landmass and constitutes about 5.70% of the population.
+Akoko-Edo, with a population of about 124,000 by the 1991 census, and 261,567 by the 2006 national population census, occupies a land area of about 1,371 square kilometres or 6.5% of Edo State by landmass and constitutes about 5.70% of the population.
 The area is described as the ancestral homeland of the Akoko people, whose indigenous language is the Akoko language, which is classified as Akokoid.
 Akoko-Edo is bounded in the north by the present Kwara State and parts of the present Kogi State, in the north-west by the present Ondo State, in the south-east by both Etsako west (Auchiclans) and Etsako north (Okpella), and in the south-west by Owan.

 Climate

-Akoko Edo, situated at an elevation of 97.65 meters (320.37 feet) above sea level, falls under the classification of tropical wet and dry climate or savanna (Aw).
+Akoko Edo, situated at an elevation of 97.65 m above sea level, falls under the classification of tropical wet and dry climate or savanna (Aw).